keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - Macie continuously monitors data access activity for anomalies, and delivers alerts when it detects risk of unauthorized access or inadvertent data leaks.
 - Macie has ability to detect global access permissions inadvertently being set on sensitive data, detect uploading of API keys inside source code, and verify sensitive customer data is being stored and accessed in a manner that meets their compliance standards.

+### What is AWS KMS?
+- AWS Key Management Service (AWS KMS) is a managed service that makes it easy for you to create and control the encryption keys used to encrypt your data.
+The master keys that you create in AWS KMS are protected by FIPS 140-2 validated cryptographic modules.
+- AWS KMS is integrated with most other AWS services that encrypt your data with encryption keys that you manage.
+AWS KMS is also integrated with AWS CloudTrail to provide encryption key usage logs to help meet your auditing, regulatory and compliance needs.
+- You can configure your application to use the KMS API to encrypt all data before saving it to disk.

+### What is AWS STS?
+- AWS Security Token Service (AWS STS) is the service that you can use to create and provide trusted users with temporary security credentials that can control access to your AWS resources.
+- Temporary security credentials work almost identically to the long-term access key credentials that your IAM users can use.
+- Temporary security credentials are short-term, as the name implies.
+They can be configured to last for anywhere from a few minutes to several hours.
+After the credentials expire, AWS no longer recognizes them or allows any kind of access from API requests made with them.

+### What is OpsWorks?
+- AWS OpsWorks is a configuration management service that provides managed instances of Chef and Puppet.
+Chef and Puppet are automation platforms that allow you to use code to automate the configurations of your servers.
+- OpsWorks lets you use Chef and Puppet to automate how servers are configured, deployed, and managed across your Amazon EC2 instances or on-premises compute environments.
+- OpsWorks has three offerings - AWS Opsworks for Chef Automate, AWS OpsWorks for Puppet Enterprise, and AWS OpsWorks Stacks.
+- AWS OpsWorks Stacks lets you manage applications and servers on AWS and on-premises.
+With OpsWorks Stacks, you can model your application as a stack containing different layers, such as load balancing, database, and application server.
+- OpsWorks Stacks  is complex enough for you to deploy and configure Amazon EC2 instances in each layer or connect to other resources such as Amazon RDS databases.

 ### What is Elastic Transcoder?
 - A media transcoder in the cloud.
 Basically, it is a service that converts media files from their original format to the media format specified whether for phones, tablets, PCs, etc.
 - Because of the built-in support for different media types, you can trust that the resulting quality will be good.